JetNpp/LocationNavigate/ReadMe.md

 ### 0.4.7.7.1
 #### 2021-07-03
-- + add line info for item
+- +. add line info for item
-- + add yellow color for modified item
+- +. add color for modified item
-- + filename instead of fullpath
+- +. filename instead of fullpath

 ### 0.4.7.7
 #### 2017-08-31